Hatem-Zehir/hatem-zehir.github.io/_posts/2023-05-16-Exploring_the_Possibilities_of_Using_Artificial_Intelligence_and_ECG_for_Identifying_Patients.md

   - Healthcare Technology
 ---

-# Exploring the Possibilities of Using Artificial Intelligence and ECG for Identifying Patients

 On **16 May 2023**, I had the pleasure of presenting my work *“Exploring the Possibilities of Using Artificial Intelligence and ECG for Identifying Patients”* at the event **AI in the Medical Field**, organized by the **House of AI** at **Badji Mokhtar – Annaba University**.
 The event, held on the occasion of **Students’ Day**, gathered professors, researchers, PhD candidates, and students from diverse disciplines to explore the transformative role of AI in healthcare.
 Adding to the occasion, **Radio Annaba** covered the event, helping share the discussions with a wider audience.